Upaya School of Yoga | 200-Hour Yoga Teacher Training

 How to Apply

 We keep our training small and intentional to ensure personalized guidance and a strong sense of community.
 If this path speaks to you, we’d love to hear from you.
-If you are ready to take the next step, click below to send us an email.
+You can send me an email if you have any questions, or if you are ready to take the next step, submit your application below.

 FAQs